 - Permanent disability or physical limitations

-It is recommended that individuals obtain a copy of their Motor Vehicle Report from the Secretary of State's Office (Drivers License Bureau) prior to starting the program.
+It is recommended that you obtain a copy of you Motor Vehicle Report from the Secretary of State's Office (Drivers License Bureau) prior to starting the program.

-160-hour tractor/trailer driver training is $3,795, There are no additional charges for books or supplies.
-The Illinois Class A licensing fee is an additional charge of $50 to $60 depending upon endorsements chosen.
+160-hour tractor/trailer driver training is $3,795, including books and supplies.
+The Illinois Class A licensing fee is an additional $50-$60 depending on endorsements chosen.

-- Personal financing such as your own bank, loans from family, loans from life insurance, or refinancing an existing loan
+- Personal financing/loans -- Bank loan, loans from family, loans from life insurance or refinancing an existing loan

 - PLATO -- A private bank that specializes in credit-based educational loans